-August 12th and 13th 2020 via Zoom (link will be sent to those who RSVP)
+August 11th via Zoom (link will be sent to those who RSVP)

 During the event opportunities for upcoming grants for enhancing critical thinking pedagogy will be introduced.
-In particular, attendees of the FACT Institute will be eligible to submit a proposal for a FACT grant, which provides $4000 for individuals (more for departmental teams) to redesign a lower-division course or courses they will be teaching in Spring 2021.
+In particular, attendees of the FACT Institute will be eligible to submit a proposal for a FACT grant, which provides $4,000 for individuals (more for departmental teams) to redesign a lower-division course or courses they will be teaching in Spring 2022.
 Redesigns should include, but are not limited to, course outcomes, assignments, and teaching methods, with an eye toward revising these elements to enhance critical thinking.
-Participants must attend both sessions of the FACT Institute in order to be eligible for this opportunity.
+Participants must attend the FACT Institute in order to be eligible for this opportunity.

 - Elements of the Program, including Grant Programs

 10:30 Keynote Address by Dr. Sarah Birrell Ivory (faculty at the University of Edinburgh and author of Becoming a Critical Thinker)

 12:00 Panel of Previous QEP Grant Awardees with Q&A

 1:30 Discussion of Grant Programs and Brainstorming Session for Proposal Development

 Please contact Josh Eyler at email@example.com if you have any questions about the event.